manu621311/teachmint-assignment/readme.md

 Some Important Points and Conventions:
 1) Positive Balance means user will get money
-2) Positive Balance means user will give money
+2) Negative Balance means user will give money

 Ex.
 In the above diagram, an entry is there inside users collection.
 Its balances key states: user1 will get Rs.45 from current user. user 2 will give Rs.95 to cuurent user.